 - eventually seek out new groups interested in receiving a talk

-- meet with other volunteers to discuss your work and suggest any improvements
+- meet with other volunteers and staff to discuss your work and suggest any improvements.

 - confidence in speaking to individuals, groups and professionals

-- knowledge of or willingness to learn about issues affecting people with a hearing loss
+- knowledge of or willingness to learn about issues affecting people confronting deafness, tinnitus or hearing loss

 - friendly, reliable and approachable manner